aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 that we prove any given value is correct, in our case we don't need this.

+`witness *` tells Dafny,
+"Don't worry,
-From this you can understand that `witness *` tells Dafny, "Don't worry, it doesn't matter whether a value of this type actually exists."
+it doesn't matter whether a value of this type actually exists."

 Dafny also has features
 where you can ask for a value of a given type.